 America’s economic primacy is pretty much behind us.
 And, I don’t believe there is any chance of reversing a trend that began thirty plus years ago.
 The best-case scenario for the nation is to arrest the rate of economic decline – never mind social and cultural decline, which are probably lodged in irreversible decay.
 As Robert Kaplan says in his book, The Revenge of Geography, we might prolong our position of strength by preparing the world for our own obsolescence and thus ensuring a graceful exit.
 But even this outcome will require the strength of will that has yet to be demonstrated by leaders in business, education, and government.

-Economic primacy might be measured along many fronts – income per capita, rate of growth, productivity, foreign exchange reserves, among others – but if one looks at Gross Domestic Product (GDP), perhaps the coarsest measure of a nation’s economic well-being, then the United States has lost its economic primacy to China.
+Economic primacy might be measured along many fronts – income per capita, rate of growth, productivity, foreign exchange reserves, among others – but if one looks at Gross Domestic Product (GDP), perhaps the coarsest measure of a nation’s economic well-being, then the United States has lost its economic primacy to China when compared on a purchasing power (PPP) basis.

-China’s GDP on a purchasing power parity (PPP) basis is superior to that of the United States.
 The PPP approach levels the GDP calculation to each country’s relative price of goods.
-So, if a television set costs $500 in the United States while the same television costs $250 in China then, theoretically at least, we’re undercounting China’s GDP by $250.
-Using the PPP rationale, China’s GDP was approximately $23 trillion in 2017 compared to that of the United States which came in at $19 trillion.
+So, if a television set costs $500 in the United States while the same television costs $250 in China then, theoretically at least, we’re under counting China’s GDP by $250.
+Using the PPP rationale, China’s GDP was approximately $23.5 trillion in 2019 compared to that of the United States which came in at $21.4 trillion.

 Some politicians, economists, lobbyists, and others, like to use a different measure of GDP to suit their own purposes.
 The nominal GDP, which looks at the total of goods and services produced at current exchange rates yields a substantially different calculation.
-The nominal GDP of the United States in 2017 came in at $19 trillion.
-By comparison, China’s nominal GDP came in at $12 trillion.
+The nominal GDP of the United States in 2019 came in at $21.4 trillion, a number which is identical to the nation’s GDP on a PPP basis.
+The reason for this is that the nominal GDP calculation is based on the dollar and so there is no currency conversion rate difference.
+By comparison, China’s nominal GDP came in at $14.3 trillion.
 If we only look at nominal GDP, it is clear we are being lulled into a false sense of economic security.

 Diplomatically, China might also have an edge on the United States.
 In the 1980’s, the then leader of the People’s Republic of China, Deng Xiaoping, enunciated his famous maxim of tao guang yang hui.
 Interpreted variously, the maxim is meant as a foreign policy directive that regardless how muscular the nation might become economically, geopolitically, and militarily it is always best to keep a “low profile diplomatically.”
 No more beguiling example of Deng Xiaoping’s maxim is in evidence than in China’s Belt and Road Initiative.
 Simply put, China plans to build one “road” from China to Europe and thus control all manner of transcontinental commerce.
 Already, China controls or has a presence in ports that handle about two-thirds of the world’s container traffic.
-In Greece, the port of Piraeus is mostly in the hands of the Chinese which makes Greece a strategic entry point for China into the heart of Europe.
+In Greece, the port of Piraeus, a storied port dating to the Fifth Century B.C., is majority owned by the China Ocean Shipping Company (COSCO) which makes Greece a strategic entry point for China into the heart of Europe.

 IF WE’RE NOT MAKING STUFF WHAT ARE WE TO DO?